Home / AP Statistics 1.3 Representing a Categorical Variable with Tables Study Notes

 Example:

 A class survey of 25 students asked for their preferred type of smartphone: 10 chose Apple, 7 chose Samsung, 5 chose OnePlus, and 3 chose Other.
-Create a frequency and relative frequency table.
+Create a frequency and relative frequency table and describe the results.

 ▶️ Answer/Explanation